ginerorama/CyanoGenes/README.md

 ## Requires

-Tkinter module
+Tkinter, Numpy and Scipy modules

 <br />

-important note: Primer.gif file containning logo has to be at the same path of PrimerGenerator.py

 <br />

 ## Usage
 <br />

-`python PrimerGenerator.py`
+`python CyanoGenes.py`

 <br />
-PrimerGenerator can be run in UNIX and MAC systems with python 2.7.
+CyanoGenes can be run in UNIX and MAC systems with python 2.7.
 GUI is optimized for Tkinter in MacOSX, weird aspects for main Tkinter window can be observed in UNIX systems.
 <br />